karenpayneoregon/ef-core-6-tips/ModelCommentsApp/readme.md

 :small_blue_diamond: Think of comments for properties for providing information to your applicaton from labels to other useful details.

+## Setting comments

+See the project [ModelCommentsApp1](https://github.com/karenpayneoregon/ef-core-6-tips/tree/master/ModelCommentsApp1) which uses migrations to set column descriptions for each property in the two models into tables in the SQL-Server database.

 ## Setting up property comments

 For this example there are two models, `Book` and `Category`, in the DbContext, `OnModelCreating` we setup properties with comments as follows.